The first 10 tests on the government's list of providers are all quoted as £20 but these prices are often difficult or impossible to obtain.

 If you want to have the mandatory tests sent to your home address after returning from abroad the average cost soars to £70.
 This doesn't even include the postage that some providers add.

 To obtain the £20 prices passengers typically have to book an appointment to collect the test.
 This will be impractical in most cases as many providers only have a single pick up location in the UK.
 Even if you were willing to drive to Cumbria or Hull, many had no dates available for booking or were simply sold out.
 Not one of the providers we looked at provided tests so cheaply for delivery.

 There have been huge numbers of complaints about the tests, which are mandatory for most people arriving in England from overseas.
-We’ve examined the price, refund policies and customer service reviews of some of the test providers.
-Which?
+We've examined Which?
 Travel experts have booked with Testing For All, which charges £48 for a day 2 test.

 When the gov.uk site first hosted a list of private test providers for day 2 and day 8 testing in March this year it was arranged in alphabetical order.
 This led to many firms giving themselves names such as 000Doctor, to ensure they were top of the list.

 The government then changed the way the list was ordered to show the cheapest first by default.
 This led to a rush to appear to have the cheapest prices.
 Which?
 Travel showed in June that many of these prices were unobtainable.

 The government removed some firms based on Which? research, but the official government price list then became even more farcical.
 In early July the cheapest provider claimed to sell tests for just £2.49.
 It seems clear that this was just an attempt to appear at the top of the list, as tests cost the laboratory much more than this.

 Towards the end of August the government promised spot checks would be introduced to ensure prices are accurate and providers are legitimate.
 It also said that it was removing 57 companies from the list that either didn't exist or didn't provide the relevant testing services.